AdobeDocs/commerce-learn.en/help/headless/session-1.md

 ---
 # Adobe Commerce Headless Architecture

-High level overview of the history of Adobe Commerce and how things have been moving to fully support headless.
+High-level overview of the history of Adobe Commerce and how things have been moving to fully support headless.
 Benefits of headless architecture include parity across touch points, separation of development activities, improved scalability and so much more.

 ## What to expect from watching this video